ingku22/Data-Entry-Automation/README.md

 ## Requirements

-To run this project, you will need to have the following modules (Additionally, do remember to have the google browser as the default and current browser)
+To run this project, you will need to have the following modules/clients

+`google browser > 115.00.00`

 `pillow == 10.2.0`